PaddlePaddle/PaddleX/docs_new_en/module_usage/tutorials/cv_modules/small_object_detection_en.md

 * Specify the path to the `.yaml` configuration file for the model（here it's `PP-YOLOE_plus_SOD-S.yaml`）
 * Set the mode to model evaluation: `-o Global.mode=evaluate`
 * Specify the path to the validation dataset: `-o Global.dataset_dir` Other related parameters can be configured by modifying the fields under `Global` and `Evaluate` in the `.yaml` configuration file.
-For detailed information, please refer to[PaddleX Common Configuration Parameters for Models](../../instructions/config_parameters_common.md)。
+For detailed information, please refer to [PaddleX Common Configuration Parameters for Models](../../instructions/config_parameters_common.md)。

 <details>
   <summary>👉 <b>More Details (Click to Expand)</b></summary>